 Define the required access right restrictions for each employee role:

 Assign the access rights for the Candidate profile and HR information areas separately under Profile.
 The candidate attributes of the two areas will be displayed together under the Candidate information in the candidate's profile.
 However, employees will only have access to those attributes for which they have been authorized through their recruiting roles.
-Go to Settings > Recruiting > Attributes to specify the attributes that you regard as sensitive data (e.g. salary expectations).
+Go to Settings > RECRUITING > Recruiting > Attributes to specify the attributes that you regard as sensitive data (e.g. salary expectations).
 That way, you can actively involve employees in the application process without revealing sensitive candidate details to them.

 Access to Applications

-1. Access to entire job ads
+1. Access to Entire Positions

 All of the responsible persons and their access rights are displayed in the detail view.

-2. Access to individual candidate profiles
+2. Access to Individual Candidate Profiles

-If you don't want to define employees as responsible persons for an entire job opening, you also have the option to assign a recruiting role to grant access rights to selected candidate profiles.
+If you don't want to define employees as responsible persons for an entire position, you also have the option to assign a recruiting role to grant access rights to selected candidate profiles.
 To do this, click on the Access tab and select Add employee.
 Assign a recruiting role to employees and click on Save.